Alphonse Mingana: Compilation of the Mingana Collection

+Mingana Collection

+The Mingana Collection contains 660 Syriac and Karshuni Christian manuscripts, 270 Arabic Christian manuscripts, and 2,000 Arabic Islamic manuscripts mainly on religious subjects.
+The manuscripts in the collection have proven to be a significant resource for Western scholarship in regards to the Qur'an and other religious scriptures.

-The Mingana Collection is housed at Special Collections at the University of Birmingham where it is available for study.
-The collection is designated by the Museums, Libraries and Archives Council as being of international importance.
+The collection is housed at Special Collections at the University of Birmingham where it is available for study.
+The Museums, Libraries and Archives Council has designated this collection as being of international importance.

+Papers

-Papers of Alphonse Mingana, including his correspondence, notebooks, reports and other items, are also held at the Cadbury Research Library (reference number DA66).
+Papers of Alphonse Mingana, including his correspondence, notebooks, reports and other items, are held at the Cadbury Research Library (reference number DA66).

+Woodbrooke Studies

+Between 1926 and 1934, Mingana published a seven-volume series titled Woodbrooke Studies: Christian documents in Syriac, Arabic, and Garshūni.
+The volumes are: